adampawelczyk/ctf-writeups/thm/pickle-rick/README.md

 This output shows that `www-data` can run **any** command as `any` user without providing a password - this means **full root access** via `sudo`

-#### Getting Root Access
+### Getting Root Access

-Let's test this by listing the contents of the `/root` directory with root privileges:
+The contents of the `/root` directory can be listed with root privileges:

 ```bash
 sudo ls -la /root
 ```

 Result:

 ```bash
 total 36
 drwx------  4 root root 4096 Jul 11  2024 .